shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 ![feature scoring](../assets/img/rotav_OE_fs.png)

 <br>

+# Conclusion
+Where information is deeply uncertain or there are severe data gaps, traditional methods of quantitative modeling that focus on probability or risk are impracticable.
+Exploratory modeling techniques can be used to build models that would be questionable using predictive methods.
+Exploratory models are more appropriate for helping decision makers learn about the system and different strategic options, rather than models that use big assumptions to prescribe a single solution.

 In an upcoming blog post, I'll dive deeper into the pros and cons of different visualization methods.
 I'll also discuss the use of multiple problem formulations.